 Types of Products Craftsman Makes

 When Craftsman first started out, they mainly manufactured hand tools.
-These days, however, in addition to making high-quality hand tools, they’re also a leader in power tool manufacturing.
-Moreover, they manufacture pneumatic tools, landscaping equipment, automotive tools, storage solutions, and numerous accessories that boost the effectiveness of their tools.
+These days, in addition to making high-quality hand tools, they’re also a leader in power tool manufacturing.
+They also manufacture pneumatic tools, landscaping equipment, automotive tools, storage solutions, and numerous accessories that boost the effectiveness of their tools.